ansible/ansible/rst/examples.rst

 Users and Groups
 ````````````````

-The :ref:`user` module allows easy creation and manipulation of
+The 'user' module allows easy creation and manipulation of
 existing user accounts, as well as removal of user accounts that may
 exist::